Frequently Asked Questions

 Once the deposit is received, that puppy will be marked as Reserved and will be held for you until it is time for their new home.

 Yes!
-For Australian Shepherds, breed standard calls for docked tails and dewclaw removal.
-My breeding program follows this standard; however, I offer you the opportunity to keep your puppy's tail, if requested.
+For Australian Shepherds, breed standard calls for docked tails and its dewclaws removed.
+My breeding program follows this standard; however, I offer you the opportunity to keep your puppy's natural tail, if requested.
+Tails are automatically docked unless previous arrangements are made.

 How large will my Mini Aussie grow?